-The practice had appropriate safety systems in place.
+The practice had a good track record on safety.

-- There were comprehensive risk assessments in relation to safety issues. - The practice monitored and reviewed safety using information from a range of sources.
+- There were comprehensive risk assessments in relation to safety issues. - The practice monitored and reviewed safety using information from a range of sources. - The practice had a comprehensive process to monitor Medicines and Healthcare products Regulatory Agency (MHRA) alerts and carry out the appropriate actions to ensure patients were not affected by the alerts.